ehufsted/HalftonePAL/README.md

 # HalftonePAL
 Halftone with Points And Lines

-Copyright (C) 2020 by Esteban Hufstedler: www.EstebanHufstedler.com .
+Copyright (C) 2020 by [Esteban Hufstedler](www.EstebanHufstedler.com ).
 Thanks to [StippleGen](https://wiki.evilmadscientist.com/StippleGen) for the inspiration, and [Lee Byron](https://leebyron.com/mesh/) for the mesh library.

-This arranges points on an imageto halftone it, using the circles themselves, dots at their centers, or lines connecting the circles.
+This arranges points on an image for halftoning, using the circles themselves, dots at their centers, or lines connecting the circles.

 # Features:
 - Choose how to arrange the circles: